 Wouldn’t it be better to capture those lines of communication through a user-friendly employee engagement app rather than having them occur outside the organisation’s sphere of knowledge?
 Rather than encourage the spread of gossip and misinformation, you are putting yourself back in the driving seat.
 In addition, by encouraging the employee voice, you’ll be capturing the mood of the office and capturing ideas and suggestions that may help manage the situation more smoothly.

-Employee Engagement Importance: The New Rules?
+Employee Engagement Importance: New Rules for Hybrid Working

 If the way that employees think about their work has changed, what does that mean for the effectiveness of current employee engagement strategies?